 Call for Speakers

-The IIA’s Financial Services Audit Center and its Financial Services Advisory Board are calling on dynamic presenters who can engage their audience and facilitate thought-provoking exchanges at the 2018 Financial Services Exchange.
+The IIA’s Financial Services Audit Center and its Financial Services Advisory Board are calling on dynamic presenters who can engage their audience and facilitate thought-provoking discussions at the 2019 Financial Services Exchange.

-The goal of the Exchange is to bring together legislators, regulators, and industry leaders to share information and experiences navigating through this heavily regulated industry.
-The Exchange also provides ample opportunity to network and connect with other financial services audit professionals.
+The goal of the Exchange is to bring together legislators, regulators, and industry leaders to share information and experiences related to navigating through this heavily regulated industry.
+The Exchange also provides ample opportunities to network and connect with other financial services audit professionals.
 You are encouraged to submit a proposal for a presentation regarding the internal audit profession in the financial services industry.

-Topics of interest for the Exchange include, but are not limited:
+Topics of interest for the Exchange include, but are not limited to:

 - Assessing Risk Governance Frameworks

 - Applying Technology to Audits